jsantanders/jsantanders.github.io/_posts/2013-11-1-Discrete-and-continuous-convolution-a-brief-interactive-review.md

     <img src="/img/convpost/conv.gif" alt="convolution">
 </div>

-Code for do this animation is in my <a href="https://gist.github.com/rymnikski/454534def5f037ccc08b59a37d79a7b3">Github Gist</a> you can modify and play with it, works with Matlab and Octave, In case that you want view a continuos version, just change 'stem' by 'plot'.
+Code for do this animation is in my <a href="https://gist.github.com/rymnikski/454534def5f037ccc08b59a37d79a7b3">Github Gist</a> you can modify and play with it, works with Matlab and Octave, in case that you want view a continuos version, just change 'stem' by 'plot'.

 <h4><b>References</b></h4>